Vulnerable waters: Geographically-isolated wetlands (GIWs)

 Geographically isolated wetlands (GIWs) are wetlands entirely surrounded by uplands.
 GIWs receive water from adjacent uplands and precipitation.
 However, no stream of any type supplies water to GIWs.
 Despite GIWs having poor hydrological connectivity with stream networks, they can exhibit subsurface connectivity or even temporary surface-water outflows toward other wetlands or streams.
 GIWs lacking complete surface or subsurface hydrological connectivity with any water body will lose water mainly by evapotranspiration or to groundwater that is not connected to a stream network.
 Despite the absence of hydrological connectivity, they can exhibit biological and chemical connectivity with fluvial systems.

 Non-floodplain wetlands

 GIWs that are hydrologically connected (by subsurface connection or temporary surface connection) can be considered non-floodplain wetlands.
-Non-floodplain wetlands are located outside floodplains and display a unidirectional hydrological connectivity with streams, meaning the water is flowing only toward stream located at lower elevations.
+Non-floodplain wetlands are located outside floodplains and display a unidirectional hydrological connectivity with streams, meaning the water is flowing only toward streams located at lower elevations.
 Hydrological connectivity between non-floodplain wetlands and streams occurs through surface or subsurface processes.
 Surface connections can be ephemeral and intermittent streams.